 Will a replacement debit card have the same bank account number?

 You may run into situations where you don’t need a whole new bank account number.
-You’ll just need a new debit card, like in cases where your debit card is lost, stolen, or otherwise compromised.
+If a debit card is lost or stolen but the account wasn’t compromised, you can ask your bank for a replacement card linked to the same account number.

 Fortunately, you don’t usually have to open a new bank account.
 Once you inform the bank of the situation, they’ll send you a card with a new number attached to your old account.